balmas/tei-digital-age/README.md

 Some specific items for consideration and discussion through this exercise :

 * Creating identifiers for your texts.
-* Establishing markup guidelines.
-* Metadata best practices.
+* Establishing markup guidelines and best practices.
 * Use of inline annotations versus standoff markup.
 * Dealing with overlapping hierarchies.
 * OAC (Open Annotation Collaboration)